 She nursed him through an illness, too.
 She buried him, too.

 Instead of buckling under the heaviness of life and of loss, she motored on.
 She drove her old Cadillac for a few more years.
-She could still land a decent smack when someone picked at food that wasn’t ready.
+She could still land a decent smack when someone picked at the food that wasn’t ready.
 She still got up and danced at the family get-togethers that happened less and less often.
-She got to hold her first great grandchild, my son, and meet half a dozen more as they came into this world.
+She got to hold her first great-grandchild, my son, and meet half a dozen more as they came into this world.

-When asked how she lived to such a ripe old age, she would always, always say, “Love, laughter and lemons!”.
+When asked how she lived to such a ripe old age, she would always, always say, “Love, laughter and lemons!”

 When she moved into the nursing home, she was disappointed.
 Her independence meant everything to her.
 Her mind began to leave her, but she could still crack a joke that would take an entire room down.
 When we visited, she’d pick play fights with her daughters, poking them and pinching them and giggling like she was 17 again.
 Even just last year, under the power of extreme dementia and absolute zero comprehension of where she was or who anyone around her was, she could still light up a room as she marched into it belting out an old song at the top of her lungs.